Healthcare and wellbeing

 This page contains information about student healthcare services.

-Student healthcare services
+Student healthcare services for degree students

 If you are studying for a degree from a Finnish University, you can get support for your health and well-being from the Finnish Student Health Service (FSHS).
 The FSHS is a specialist in student healthcare.
 They offer you low-threshold general, mental and oral health services and support the well-being of student communities.
 Basic degree students can access the services by paying the university student healthcare fee.
 All degree students must pay the healthcare fee to Kela at the beginning of the autumn and spring semesters in Kela’s online service.
 Kela will not send an invoice to you, so you have to remember to pay the fee on your own.
 If you have not paid the fee by the deadline, Kela will deduct the fee from the study grant you get from Kela.
 If you are not getting a study grant from Kela, the fee will be recovered from you through debt recovery proceedings.
 Please remember to pay the healthcare fee on time!